 NOTE: You must add at least two Data Sources when you create a Channel. |

-8] Repeats steps 6 and 7 for every Data Source you want to add to the Channel.
+8] Repeat steps 6 and 7 for every Data Source you want to add to the Channel.

 9] Optionally choose a color for the Channel title by clicking the color circle and then clicking on a color in the popup Color wheel.

-10] Optionally add an Channel icon by clicking Click to select icon in the upper right and choosing one from the menu.
+10] Optionally add a Channel icon by clicking Click to select icon in the upper right and choosing one from the menu.

-11] If you want the system to Automatically create channel metrics, leave the checkbox checked.
+11] If you want the system to Automatically create channel fields, leave the checkbox checked.

 12] Click Save Changes at the bottom of the page.
 You should see the following confirmation message in the upper right.

 13] The Data Views portion of the screen becomes active.
-Now that your channel has been created, you can start adding more Data Views and Metrics.
+Now that your channel has been created, you can add more Data Views and Fields.

 How to Specify Data Views for a Channel

-Data Views are groups of dimensions and metrics that make up a Data Source.
-Examples of these are Campaigns, Ad Groups, Ads and Creatives.
-You select the Data Views you want to align from each data source in your channel before aligning the individual fields like dimensions and metrics.
-The Data Views available depend on the Data Sources you have added to your channel.
+Data Views are groups of dimensions and fields that make up a Data Source.
+Examples of these are Campaigns, Ad Groups, Ads, and Creatives.
+You select the Data Views you want to align from each data source in your channel before aligning the individual dimensions and fields.
+The available Data Views vary based on the Data Sources you have added to your channel.

 14] To add a Data View to the Channel, click the Add data view "+".